-As a Linux enthusiast and a distro hopper, I am always checking out new distros or newly released of distros I already know about.
+As a Linux enthusiast and a distro hopper, I am always checking out new distros or newly released distros I already know about.
 There are a few handy tools available on Linux for writing ISO images to disks or USBs.
 Some of these tools include Unetbootin and Etcher amongst others.

 Most of these tools use a GUI that can guide users to easily write their downloaded ISO images to disks or USB storage devices.
-Then also, there is dd, which is a command line utility that can be used to accomplish the same task from terminal.
+Then also, there is dd, which is a command line utility that can be used to accomplish the same task from the terminal.
 So how does one go about using dd to write a downloaded ISO image to a DVD or USB?
 Let’s take a look at the few steps it takes to accomplish the task.

 To write an ISO image file to a drive involves a few simple steps.
 Please know that using dd to write an ISO to a disk can be devastating if you are not careful.
 Even though the steps below are straightforward, I recommend that if you are in any way not comfortable with the terminal, go in for Etcher or Rufus on Windows.
 Now let’s go ahead and use dd to write to a USB.